RandomFractals/geo-data-viewer/README.md

 # Installation

-Install [Geo Data Viewer 🗺️](https://marketplace.visualstudio.com/items?itemName=RandomFractalsInc.geo-data-viewer) via VSCode Extensions tab (`Ctrl+Shift+X`) by searching for `geo`, or via [VSCode marketplace search results](https://marketplace.visualstudio.com/search?term=geo&target=VSCode&category=All%20categories&sortBy=Relevance) in your browser.
+Install [Geo Data Viewer 🗺️](https://marketplace.visualstudio.com/items?itemName=RandomFractalsInc.geo-data-viewer) via VSCode Extensions tab (`ctrl+shift+x`) by searching for `geo`, or via [VSCode marketplace search results](https://marketplace.visualstudio.com/search?term=geo&target=VSCode&category=All%20categories&sortBy=Relevance) in your browser.

-Users of [VSCodium](https://vscodium.com/), [Azure Data Studio](https://github.com/microsoft/azuredatastudio), and other VSCode-based IDEs can install Geo Data Viewer 🗺️ using .vsix extension package attached to the Assets section in published [releases](https://github.com/RandomFractals/geo-data-viewer/releases) of this extension on github.
+Users of [VSCodium](https://vscodium.com/), [Azure Data Studio](https://github.com/microsoft/azuredatastudio), and other VSCode-based IDEs can install Geo Data Viewer 🗺️ using `.vsix` extension package attached to the Assets section in published [releases](https://github.com/RandomFractals/geo-data-viewer/releases) of this extension on github.
 Follow [install from .vsix](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix) instructions in your VSCode extensions compatible IDE or online container service to install it.

 **Note:** VSCodium and other VSCode extension compatible IDE flavors are not officially supported as they require additional testing in those IDE variants.